leaozim/42-course--Get-Next-Line/README.md

 # Get Next Line (GNL)

-The purpose of this project is to get you to code a function that creates a function that allows you to read a file line by line.
+The purpose of this project is to get you creates a function that allows you to read a file line by line.

 ## Function Prototype
 ```c